henixK/Progetto-JavaScript-Basics/README.md

 - Use the button on the left to decrement the counter
 - Use the middle button to save the current count and reset the counter to zero.
 - Use the delete button to delete all saved numbers.
+- "?"
+Opens a modal popup with the instruction

 The saved numbers will be displayed in the saved numbers.